cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 ## Creating states

-The state machine consists of states and transitions between states, but first we need to create the base unit - **State**.
+The state machine consists of states and transitions between states, but first, the base unit, **State**, needs to be created.

 Right-click on the grid layout area on the right side of [animation-graph-panel](animation-graph-panel.md) to add states by selecting from the menu.